Get the Skinny on Enrollment in Medicare Plans

 Perhaps you’re signing up for Medicare for the first time, or maybe you’re already on Medicare and would like to enroll in additional coverage.
 Either way, the Medicare enrollment process can be confusing and intimidating.

-But not to fear—Aetna makes enrolling in the right Medicare plan at the right time simple and easy.
+But not to fear—our licensed agents make enrolling in the right Medicare plan at the right time simple.
 Get answers to your enrollment questions by reading on or simply talk to a licensed agent today!

 Medicare Enrollment Eligibility

 Find out whether you’re eligible to enroll in Original Medicare, Medicare Advantage, or other Medicare plans.Learn More

 Learn about Open Enrollment and other Medicare enrollment periods, as well as when they apply to you.Learn More

 Discover each and every step of the Medicare enrollment process, no matter what type of plan you’re applying for.Learn More

 Am I Eligible to Enroll in Medicare Benefits?